ShaneCurcuru/slides/apachecon/TheApacheWay-Track-ApacheConNA2017.md

 - Leaders vs. managers.
 Discuss. ;)
 - What about outside influence/constraints (businesses) in a collaborative community?

+---
+template: logorb
+# Software is Easy; People are Hard #2/3

 ## Engagement With The Community

 - So I've got this project...how do I get volunteers?